scosu/cbenchsuite/README.md

 Help
 ----

-	By default, cbench interpretes arguments without '-' at the beginning as benchsuite names and executes them.
+	By default, cbenchsuite interpretes arguments without '-' at the beginning as benchsuite names and executes them.

 	Commands: